Yandex Cloud

 Warning

-When restoring a cluster from a snapshot, the OpenSearch version in the cluster must be equal to or higher than the OpenSearch version where the snapshot was taken.
+When restoring a cluster from a snapshot, the OpenSearch version in the cluster must be the same or higher than the OpenSearch version where the snapshot was taken.

-1. Create a new OpenSearch cluster in the required configuration but do not populate it with data.
+1. Create an OpenSearch cluster with the required configuration but do not populate it with data.

 When creating a cluster, select:

-• The number and class of hosts as well as the size and type of storage based on snapshot size and performance requirements.
+• Number and class of hosts as well as the storage size and disk type based on the snapshot size and performance requirements.

 • OpenSearch version used to make the snapshot or a higher one.

-2. Close the open indexes using the OpenSearch API:
+2. Close any open indexes using the OpenSearch API:

 POST: https://admin:<password>@<ID_of_OpenSearch_host_with_DATA_role>.mdb.yandexcloud.net:9200/<index_name>/_close